Historic Sites of Manitoba: Glesby Stable / Western Horse Exchange Building / Western Buckwheat Milling Building (536 King Street, Winnipeg)

-Formerly located on King Street in Winnipeg, a two-storey brick building, measuring 34 feet by 97 feet, was designed by local architect Max Zev Blankstein and built in 1911 by day labour at a cost of about $8,000.
-Initially, it was used as a stable for up to 33 horses by coal and wood wholesaler Harry Glesby (1873-?).
+Formerly located on King Street in Winnipeg, a two-storey cream brick and Tyndall stone trimmed building, measuring 34 feet by 97 feet, was designed by local architect Max Zev Blankstein and built in 1911 by day labour at a cost of about $8,000 for owner Harry Glesby (1873-?).
+He was a coal and wood wholesaler and he used the building as a stable for up to 33 horses.

 By early 1913, the building was owned by the Western Horse Exchange which bought and sold horses into the early 1920s.
 The building was later used as a milling facility by the Western Buckwheat Milling Company under proprietor Harry William Binsky (?-1953).